dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 ### Data Type Mapping

-When using the MaxCompute connector, MaxCompute's data types will be mapped to Presto's data types.
+When using the MaxCompute connector, MaxCompute's data types are mapped to Presto's data types.
 The table below shows this mapping relationship and its corresponding Presto
 types:

 | MaxCompute Data Type | Presto Data Type |